paul-heyse/MinerUExperiment/README.md

 PY
 ```

-The `process_pdf` helper wraps the `mineru` CLI and enforces the `vlm-vllm-engine` backend.
+The `process_pdf` helper wraps the `mineru` CLI and defaults to the `pipeline` backend, matching the CLI’s
+out-of-the-box configuration.
+You can still pass a different backend when experimenting with other engines.

 ### Batch Processor Preflight Checks

 Before worker processes launch, the batch processor now performs preflight validation.
 It verifies that the
-configured `mineru` CLI is executable, required Python modules (`torch`, `vllm`) import successfully, and the
+configured `mineru` CLI is executable, required Python modules import successfully (always `torch`, and `vllm`
-output directory is writable.
-The setup progress bar reports each validation outcome so operators can quickly
+only when a vLLM backend is selected), and the output directory is writable.
+The setup progress bar reports
-diagnose failures.
-Resolve any reported issues before re-running the batch job to avoid exhausting worker
+each validation outcome so operators can quickly diagnose failures.
+Resolve any reported issues before
-retries on misconfigurations.
+re-running the batch job to avoid exhausting worker retries on misconfigurations.

 ## Performance Profiles